You need to switch from instant coffee today

 Instant Coffee - Why You Should Upgrade

-Do you sometimes still reach for instant coffee when you're in need of a quick, caffeinated jolt of energy?
+Do you sometimes still reach for instant coffee when you need a quick, caffeinated jolt of energy?

 I can understand why - but I am on a mission to get you to switch from instant coffee today!